WorldOfCode22/alpha-vantage-graphql/README.md

 npm run server
 ```
 Lastly navigate to localhost:yourPORT and the graphiql interface should display
+# Contributing
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+# Verisioning
+We use SemVer for versioning.
 # Authors
 Sloan Gwaltney (worldofcode22@gmail.com)
 # License